Mythologos/PILA-Code/README.md

 ## Contents

 This repository contains two subdirectories which pertain to distinct studies performed in our paper.
-The `dataset` subdirectory contains CLI tools which allow for the construction of PILA in CLDF from raw TSV data, the analysis of PILA with respect ot various statistics, the examination of etymon-reflex pair quantities involving proto-languages across a variety of datasets, and the performance of a dataset compatibility study.
+The `dataset` subdirectory contains CLI tools which allow for the scraping of Latin and Proto-Italic data from Wiktionary, the construction of PILA in CLDF from raw TSV data, the analysis of PILA with respect to various statistics, the examination of etymon-reflex pair quantities involving proto-languages across a variety of datasets, and the performance of a dataset compatibility study.
 Meanwhile, the `transduction` subdirectory permits the creation of a Docker environment